"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

-and the inner integral is bounded for each $\mathbf{r}' \in \Gamma$ by an $R-$ and $\Gamma$-dependent constant---a fact which can be established by use of a spherical coordinate system centered at $\mathbf{r}' \in \Gamma$ for integration.
-We have therefore shown that
+where the inner integral is bounded for each $\mathbf{r}' \in \Gamma$ by an $R-$ and $\Gamma$-dependent constant.
+(The latter statement can easily be established by using a spherical coordinate system centered at each $\mathbf{r}' \in \Gamma$ for integration in $\mathbf{r} \in D$.)
+We have therefore established that

 Taking separately $s = p$ and $s = p + 1$ in \Cref{u_l2_to_psi} and adding the results we obtain

 Using \Cref{u_h1_to_psi} in conjunction with \Cref{psi_decay} and the Sobolev embedding \Cref{sob_lemma} we obtain